oddbird/oddsite/content/2017/06/27/susy3.rst

 just putting the pieces together.
 I didn't have a GitHub account at the time, so Carl published Susy on my behalf.
-The first draft was kinda ugly – but a few people took interest, and helped me clean it up.
+The first draft was kind of ugly – but a few people took interest, and helped me clean it up.
 Three years later,